Social media can help real estate agents find a wide audience, in the right area and at the right time.

 Understand the goal of each post you make, and mix things up to engage your audience and keep them coming back.

 Finally, remember that there's no need to create all this content yourself.
-Supplement your own efforts by sharing, retweeting or linking to other great content.
+Supplement your own efforts by sharing, retweeting or linking to other great content in the real estate industry.
 Your clients are a great content source—whether it's sharing a quote from their testimonial or a photo of them toasting a new home.

 Social media is a great tool for realtors to build relationships and land clients.
 But, that's only part of its appeal.
 It can also help maintain relationships you've already developed.